RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Configuration menu"
 />

-- After which, send 1 in order to select EU868 Regional Band.
-You may also choose a different number as selection depending on your case.
+4. After which, send 1 to select EU868 Regional Band.
+You may also choose a different number as a selection depending on your case.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/band-selection-menu.png"